-ASCs are highly regulated health care facilities.
+ASCs are highly regulated healthcare facilities.
 Each ASC must comply with a host of statutes and regulations at both the federal and state levels.
 These laws cover all aspects of ASCs from their day-to-day operations to how they are paid.

 Most ASCs provide care to Medicare beneficiaries and, thus, must demonstrate continual compliance with Medicare standards.
 There are additional federal laws all ASCs must comply with, such as the Health Insurance Portability and Accountability Act (HIPAA).
 In addition, ASCs must meet specific requirements and obtain a state license in virtually every state.
-Visit our State Law Database for more information on state requirements.
+Visit ASCA’s State Law Database for more information on state requirements.